Faye HeavyShield: Sculptural installations

 Many of HeavyShield's works are site-specific, such as body of land, first created in 2002.
 Hundreds of small paper conical tipi forms are placed sometimes solitary, in couples, or in groups, on a wall.
 The forms are in shades of red, pink, purple and brown.
-The colors are obtained from digital images of human skin, magnified, then printed on paper. body of land seeks to show the permanence of environments, community, language and history.
+The colors are obtained from digital images of human skin, magnified, then printed on paper. body of land seeks to show the permanence of environments, community, language, and history.

 These works often display multiples, whether the forms in body of land, boats, small squares of cloth, or other delicate and often hand-created objects.
 The creation of these pieces leads to repetitive tasks, such as dying clothing – this repetitive process is one that HeavySheilds finds meditative and exploratory.

-Heritage
+Indigenous culture

 Always a major source of inspiration, HeavyShield's life on the Blood reservation and Blackfoot ancestry flow constantly through her work.
 In 2004 she created kuto'iis ("blood"), which consists of hundreds of small knotted balls of cloth attached to a wall, painted in red ochre.
 Similar to body of land in its chaotic placement of the knots, each knot signifies a blood clot.
-The repetitive pattern and ritualized act of creating the knots has been described as a "re-collection of stories, the sounds of language and song, of home."
+The repetitive pattern and ritualized act of creating the knots have been described as a "re-collection of stories, the sounds of language and song, of home."

 From 2007 to 2008 HeavyShield studied Blood beadwork in the collections of the Canadian Museum of Civilization, the Royal Ontario Museum and the Glenbow Museum.
 Studying the museums classification systems of these objects, she noticed they were stored in rows of drawers or on shelves and often with only small catalog tags.
 During this study she also thought about the people (mainly women) who created the objects, people whom she and her family are related to genetically and historically.
 One piece that came from this study is hours (2007); a book, with no text, consisting of twelve bound pages of woven white seed beads.